 This article was first published Aug.
 25, 2008.
 It has been updated.

 Ilan Moscovitz owns shares of Whole Foods, a Stock Advisor recommendation.
-Procter & Gamble and Spectra Energy are Income Investor selections.
-Moody’s is a Stock Advisor pick.
-The Fool owns shares of Procter & Gamble.
-The Motley Fool has a disclosure policy.
+Intel is an Inside Value pick.
+Motley Fool Options recommended buying calls on Intel.
+The Fool owns shares of XTO and has a disclosure policy.

 More from The Motley Fool